bennylope/houston/README.md

-# Houston: help launching services on Mac OS
+# Daemon launch management for Mac OS

 Houston is a port of the popular [lunchy](https://github.com/eddiezane/lunchy/) program to Go.